-This course is a continuation of the AMG3M1 course.
 This course emphasizes the creation and performance of music at an advanced level.
 Students will continue to develop musical literacy skills and upper level performance skills on the guitar in ensemble and solo work.
 Students will continue to develop an understanding of the elements of music, musical terminology, the foundation of theory, and dynamic nuance and apply these concepts in a range of activities.
 Collaborative activities in sectionals, sectional leadership opportunities, and full ensemble work continue to be a major focus in this course.

 Prerequisite: AMG301.
 Students should have their own guitars.

-Music - Strings
+AMS201 Music - Strings Grade 10 Open

-AMS201 Open